vamsirazz606-commits/smart_waste_collection/README.md

 trips, higher fuel consumption, and inefficient waste management.
 The project aims to develop a real-time system that monitors bin fill levels and helps determine when and where waste collection is required.
+I have gathered data set for this project and next I cleaned the data to my requirement